 - „Begovitsa“ hut – Solishteto area

-The beginning of the mountaineering in Pirin Mountain was given in 1934 when the right part of the funnel of the northern wall of Vihren peak was climbed.
-Encho Petkov, through his school in „People’s army“, created many routes along the northern wall of Vihren peak and the Banderitsa Valley in the 1950s.
+The beginning of mountaineering in Pirin Mountain was given in 1934 when the right part of the funnel of the northern wall of Vihren peak was climbed.
+Encho Petkov, through his school in „People’s army,“ created many routes along the northern wall of Vihren peak and the Banderitsa Valley in the 1950s.

 For those of you who want to visit Pirin National Park, there are several places from which you can approach the famous park.

-Main approaches to „Pirin“ National Park
+Main Entrances to the „Pirin“ National Park

-The plates contain other important information such as the main norms and regimes that each visitor should observe.
-There is a marking along the tourist trails in order to inform the touristsand keep them safe on the routes.
+The plates contain other important information, such as the main norms and regimes that each visitor should observe.
+There are markings along the tourist trails to inform the tourists and keep them safe on the routes.